YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 **Q: Do I need to submit medical documentation with my absence request?**
 A: No, the system does not require or accept documentation uploads.
 However, you should keep any supporting documentation for your records in case it's requested later.

+**Q: How do I access the Absence Report from Schulich Canvas?**
+A: From within Schulich Canvas, you can add a link with the query string `?r=sb` to the end of the Absence Request plugin URL (for example: `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
+When a student completes the Absence Request form, a button "Back to my courses" is available.
+Clicking this button will redirect the student to Schulich Canvas, allowing them to continue their work seamlessly.

 ### For Teachers and Administrators

 **Q: A teacher reports not receiving absence notifications.
 What should I check?**